rust-lang/reference/src/glossory.md

 In the example above `x` and `y` have arity 2. `z` has arity 3.

+### Array

+An array, sometimes also called a fixed-size array or an inline array, is a value describing a collection of elements, each selected by an index that can be computed at run time by the program.
+It occupies a contiguous region of memory.

 ### Bound

 Bounds are constraints on a type or trait.
 For example, if a bound